-3.1.
-Porcher lays out a trilemma (husbandry, liberation or industrial agriculture).
+1. Porcher lays out a trilemma (husbandry, liberation, or industrial agriculture).
 She argues that the last two horns entail breaking ‘the link’.
-Even synthetic or cultured meat and animal products, she has repeatedly alleged in press and in public lectures, rests on the biotechnological industrial exploitation of matter and constitutes a strategic alliance with animal rights activists and industrial conglomerates with a view to producing ‘living death’ on a massive scale while dispensing with real life (Porcher 2017: 99-100; 2007; 2014).
+Even synthetic or cultured meat and animal products, she has repeatedly alleged in press and in public lectures, rests on the biotechnological industrial exploitation of matter and constitutes a strategic alliance with animal rights activists and industrial conglomerates with a view to producing ‘living death’ on a massive scale while dispensing with real life (Porcher 2017: 99–100; 2007; 2014).
 For the sake of argument, I have granted that we have reasons to preserve the link.
 Indeed, in the last section I argue we have reasons to do so for the sake of animals themselves.
-I don’t think most animal advocates would recognize themselves in Porcher’s depiction—many, if not most, of them want to preserve meaningful human-animal interactions (more on this below).
+I don’t think most animal advocates would recognize themselves in Porcher’s depiction—many, if not most, of them want to preserve meaningful human–animal interactions (more on this below).
 What I reject is the trilemma.
 In her reply to my previous article (Delon 2017), Porcher (2018) lays bare the tragic toll of attempts to preserve the link without husbandry.
 If we want to live with, say, cows, she notes, health requires genetic diversity, which requires that we have large enough populations.
 But this itself requires managing them through culling, i.e. RKA-based husbandry.
 As she wrote elsewhere: ‘Animal reproduction and the sale of the young are a means of making relations durable’ (Porcher 2017: 113).
-In other words, if we reject RKA, according to Porcher, we are committed to sterilization (ultimately having to phase out the animals we wanted to preserve), euthanasia or letting them starve.
-That is, animal ethicists who, like me, value relationships really ‘promote husbandry without knowing it’ (like Molière’s Monsieur Jourdain speaking prose) (Porcher 2018: 120-1).
+In other words, if we reject RKA, according to Porcher, we are committed to sterilization (ultimately having to phase out the animals we wanted to preserve), euthanasia, or letting them starve.
+That is, animal ethicists who, like me, value relationships really ‘promote husbandry without knowing it’ (like Molière’s Monsieur Jourdain speaking prose) (Porcher 2018: 120–1).

 Porcher thus suggests that rejecting both husbandry (assuming it entails RKA, which it does by her own lights) and factory farming entails abolitionism.
-But many advocates, like her, agree that domestication could be a form of ‘emancipation’ rather than exploitation (Porcher 2009: 164) – just on very different terms.
-The abolition-exploitation dichotomy is a false one and not one most animal ethicists now put forth.
+But many advocates, like her, agree that domestication could be a form of ‘emancipation’ rather than exploitation (Porcher 2009: 164)—just on very different terms.
+The abolition–exploitation dichotomy is a false one and not one most animal ethicists now put forth.
 If, like Porcher, we assume that any acceptable form of the link entails a tragic cost—killing really, not merely death—then we are begging the question.
 Many animal rights theorists and activists are not abolitionists regarding ‘the link’ even though most are regarding RKA (e.g. Donaldson and Kymlicka 2011; Cochrane 2012).
-Porcher conflates the critique of RKA with the critique of human-animal relationships, but one need not imply the other, and defending the potential value of animal labour fails to motivate LDHA.
+Porcher conflates the critique of RKA with the critique of human–animal relationships, but one need not imply the other, and defending the potential value of animal labour fails to motivate LDHA.

 Suppose the social identities and occupations embedded in husbandry are morally significant and give people a sense of meaning (which they certainly do for many small-scale farmers).
-Still, as old practices disappear new ones emerge, along with new identities and occupations.
+Still, as old practices disappear, new ones emerge, along with new identities and occupations.
 The point is well put by Josh Milburn in a recent paper on ‘clean milk’: